Hyurl/dynamic-queue/README.md

 If an inner-queue throws an error and doesn't have a handler to catch it, the outer-queue's error handler will be copied into the inner one.

+The queue will be paused if any error occurred, you can set an error handler via `queue.catch()` method, and call `queue.resume()` to continue running tasks, or call `queue.stop()` to stop the queue completely.

 ## Promises